Complete Guide for Platy Fish Care: Types, Lifespan, Diet and Health

 Lighting:

-Fill the tank with dechlorinated water.
-Tap water has chemicals like chlorine that can harm your fish, so make sure to treat the water before adding it to the tank.
+Fill the aquarium with dechlorinated water.
+Tap water often contains chlorine or chloramine, which can harm your fish.
+Use a water conditioner to remove these chemicals before adding the water to the tank.

 Maintaining the Tank

-Change about 25% of the water every week.
-This keeps the water clean and safe for your Platies. - Clean the Filter:
+Change about 25% of the tank water every week.
+This helps remove waste, leftover food, and harmful toxins, keeping the aquarium water clean and safe for your fish.
+Regular water changes are one of the easiest ways to keep your Platy fish healthy and active.

-- Nitrates: It should be below 20 ppm.
-If any of these are high, do a water change right away.
+If any of these are too high, do an extra water change right away to protect your fish.

 Diet for Platy Fish